jheidepriem/fitLit-tracker/README.md

 ## Abstract
+The purpose of this app is to display a user's data, such as sleep, hydration and activity for the latest day and week including comparisions to the average of all user's for each topic.

 ## Setup

+1. In your browser, paste this link: https://github.com/jheidepriem/fitLit-tracker
-1. Then, that person should fork this repo - on the top right corner of this page, click the **Fork** button.
+2. Fork this repo - on the top right corner of this page, click the **Fork** button.
-2.
 3. Once you have cloned the repo, change into the directory and install the project dependencies.
 Run `npm install` to install project dependencies.
 4. Run `npm start` in the terminal to see the HTML page. `Control + C` is the command to stop running the local server.
 Closing the terminal without stopping the server first could allow the server to continue to run in the background and cause problems.
 This command is not specific to Webpack; make note of it for future use.
 5. Do not run `npm audit fix --force`.
 This will update to the latest version of packages.
 We need to be using `webpack-dev-server@3.11.2` which is not the latest version.
 If you start to run into Webpack errors, first check that all group members are using the correct version.